Jared Bridegan's ex, Shanna Gardner, charged in Jacksonville Beach murder plot

 More arrests in the case: Husband of Jared Bridegan's ex-wife arrested, charged in Jacksonville Beach shooting

-Tenon agreed to testify against Fernandez Saldana and any others who may have been involved in the 2022 ambush of Bridegan, 33.
+Tenon agreed to testify against Fernandez Saldana and any others who may have been involved in the 2022 ambush of Bridegan, a 33-year-old Microsoft executive from St. Augustine.
 Tenon had rented a home from Fernandez Saldana, Nelson said.

+Bridegan's widow, Kristen Bridegan, and family also were present for Thursday's news conference.

+"From very, very early on, everything in my body and soul told me she was behind it," Kristen Bridegan said.

-Nelson did not take questions or discuss Gardner's role or what finally led to her arrest.
-All along, she said the investigation wasn't over.
+Nelson said her office and law enforcement promised at the outset of this investigation that they would not relent until uncovering the truth.
+She did not take questions or discuss Gardner's role or what finally led to her arrest.
+But all along, she said the investigation wasn't over.

+A plot to kill in Jacksonville Beach: What do we know about Shanna Gardner, the ex-wife now charged in Jared Bridegan's murder?

+“Henry Tenon did not act alone.
+Mario Fernandez did not plan alone.
+And Shanna Gardner’s indictment acknowledges her central and key role in the cold, calculated and premeditated murder of Jared Bridegan,” Nelson said.

 In 2018 Fernandez Saldana married Gardner, whose parents recently said they have been estranged for some time.
 Gardner, who had moved to Washington state with her children after intense media coverage of the case, has not spoken to the Times-Union since June of last year when she said she wanted people to know she wasn't involved considering all of the scrutiny.